 View(anole)

-functions from the package tidyverse to manage your data (e.g.,
+functions from the tidyverse package to manage and manipulate data

 library(tidyverse)

-Now, let’s say you are interested only in the column “Femur” within
+Now, suppose you are interested only in the column Femur from the

-anole and you want to store such column in a new object named
+dataset anole, and you want to store this column in a new object named

 femurs.
-To select columns of a data frame, use
+To select columns from a data frame, use the

-.
-The first argument in this function is the data
+select() function.
+The first argument is the data object, and the second

 femurs <- select(anole, Femur)